 If you don’t have a giant bag of greasy chips at your fingertips, you can’t eat the whole bag.
 That’s good, because overeating processed snacks can raise your levels of the stress hormone cortisol.

 If stress, anger or sadness trigger your sweet tooth, remember this: The sugar high comes with a low afterward.
-Sweets and processed foods can even make certain mental concerns, including symptoms of depression, worse.
+This low can lead to increased cravings later.
+And, sweets and processed foods can even make certain mental concerns, including symptoms of depression, worse.

-As an alternative to your favorite candy, cake or pies, try keeping a bowl of sweet fruit out in the open, either at home or at work.
-You’re more likely to eat fruits and veggies when they are easy to access.
+As an alternative to your favorite candy, cake or pies, Kippen recommends keeping a bowl of sweet fruit out in the open.
+(Studies show you’re more likely to eat fruits and veggies when they are easy to access).

 4. Choose foods that fight stress